First, an Introduction Into My Personality and Why it Matters

 I’m all for experimenting with different apps, of course!
 That’s what test driving is for.
 Be careful of switching from one app to another often, because it means that you’re more than likely going to have start from scratch—or at least close to it—when you sign up for a new platform every time; and that’s just a HUGE time waster for your business.
 My suggestion?
 Be really honest about yourself and what you’re looking for.
 Go in with a checklist of things you need to feel successful from a platform based on your work habits and business goals.

-Now that being said, I’d love to give you my favorite Trello board for free if you think Trello is for you!
 It’s been instrumental in helping me generate revenue, manage all my (client and non-client) work, and scale my business without the fear of dropping balls or missing deadlines.
 Use it as inspiration to make it your own!